Spanish foods that you just can’t leave the country without devouring. You’ll love everything!

 13. Pescaito Frito

 Pescaito frito basically refers to fried fish and there are many delicious varieties served at any tapa bar throughout Spain.
 One has the choice of ordering fried calamari, anchovies, squid and more.
-Fried fish is the best finger foood to go with your beer in the late afternoon as you share them with friends while sitting outside at a terraza.
+Fried fish is one of the best finger Spanish foods to go with your beer in the late afternoon as you share them with friends while sitting outside at a terraza.

 Paella is amazing but unfortunately there’s quite a bit of bad paella served at super touristy restaurants in popular destinations such as Madrid or Barcelona.
 The best paella is found in Valencia, from which the dish originates, as the ingredients will be fresh and the paella prepared the way it’s supposed to be.
 The most common type of paella has rice flavored by saffron with prawns, mussels and some vegetables while other varieties come with rabbit, chicken and black rice tinted by squid ink.